 - Keeping your teeth, gums and mouth as clean and healthy as possible.
 Brush your teeth regularly, use dental floss and a mouth wash.

 - Visiting your dentist regularly.

 - Chewing sugar-free chewing gum.

-- Artificial saliva: this can be used to keep the mouth moist and comes in the form of a spray, gel, liquid, lozenge or pastille.
+- Saliva substitutes: artificial saliva can be used to keep the mouth moist and comes in the form of a spray, gel, liquid, lozenge or pastille.

 - Saliva stimulants: in some people with Sjögren's syndrome, the saliva glands are only partially affected and can be stimulated to make more saliva.
-Pilocarpine tablets are saliva stimulants that are sometimes prescribed.
+Pilocarpine tablets are sometimes prescribed, which stimulate saliva production.

 Treatment of other symptoms

 - Moisturisers and special bath additives can be used for dry skin.

 - Lubricants may be needed when you have sex.